kirosama2/kirosama2-custom-detection-sagemaker/README.md

 Details of the use of various AWS services are provided in a well-structured table in the original markdown file for an in-depth understanding.

 ## Scene Provisioning Workflow
-Refer the original markdown for a graphical r
+Refer the original markdown for a graphical representation of the Scen